List of SM Entertainment artists: Krucialize

-Krucialize is a contemporary R&B label launched by SM in 2024.
+Krucialize is a R&B label launched by SM in 2024.
 The label launched its first (and, as of January 2025, only) artist in October 2024 when singer Min Jiwoon debuted with the single "Sentimental Love".

+SMArt

+SMArt is a music label launched by SM in 2025, led by Kangta as the main producer.
+According to SM, the label embraces various music genres and "reinterprets K-pop as cultural content".
+It currently represents Yim Si-wan and former SM trainee Yunee.